oyoops/GeoFlow/README.md

+# GeoFlow

+*This entire description was written by ChatGPT.*
+*I don't have the time.*

-# GeoFlow: Shapefile Streamer & Visualizer
+## Shapefile Streamer & Visualizer

 *GeoFlow* seamlessly bridges the gap between vast shapefile datasets and PostgreSQL databases, empowering users with the ability to visualize, transform, and manage geospatial data with unparalleled ease.

-*This entire description was written by ChatGPT.
-I don't have the time.*

 ## 🚀 Highlights